birne67/savitzky-golay-rs/README.md

 - Savitzky, A.; Golay, M.J.E.
 (1964).
 "Smoothing and Differentiation of Data by Simplified Least Squares Procedures".
 Analytical Chemistry.
 36 (8): 1627–1639.
 - Numerical Recipes in C: The Art of Scientific Computing
 - [Wikipedia: Savitzky-Golay filter](https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter)

+# Modes
+Savitzky-Golay filters require handling signal edges where the moving window extends beyond the data.
+The modes you mentioned (e.g., from MATLAB's sgolayfilt or SciPy's implementations) specify how to pad or extrapolate the signal at boundaries.
+These aren't directly part of coefficient computation (which your compute_coefficients function handles) but apply during convolution with the signal.

+Here's a brief overview of common modes:

+Mirror (or "symmetric"): Reflects the signal at the boundary.
+For example, if the signal is [a, b, c] and the window needs padding, it becomes [b, a, b, c, b] (mirroring around the edge).
+This preserves symmetry and is good for smooth signals.

+Constant (or "edge"): Pads with the constant value of the nearest edge point.
+E.g., [a, b, c] becomes [a, a, b, c, c].
+Simple but can introduce discontinuities.

+Nearest: Repeats the nearest value.
+Similar to constant but can be more abrupt; often equivalent to constant for edges.

+Wrap (or "periodic"): Wraps the signal cyclically.
+E.g., [a, b, c] becomes [c, a, b, c, a].
+Useful for periodic signals but can create artifacts if the signal isn't truly periodic.

+Interp (or "linear"): Linearly interpolates or extrapolates values beyond the edges.
+E.g., extrapolate based on the slope at the boundary.
+This can reduce edge artifacts but is more computationally intensive.